Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 For Windows |

-Description | The verbosity level of the logs |
+Description | Controls the verbosity of log messages |

 Default value | INFO |